wakeupaj/FinalProject--TuneScan/README.md

 ## Usage

-To start the application, run the following command in your terminal:
+To start the application, run the following command in your terminal(in the repo directory):
 ```
 source venv/bin/activate
 python app.py